ostenbom/Vienna-Topic-Overviews/tran.md

 The third and last conflict in this issue is that of **sustainability vs. competitiveness**.
 By increasing the effort to achieve sustainability, eg. setting up recycling structures, paying carbon taxes for flights and reducing the seasonality of demand, tourism companies will have a loss of profit and will thus be unwilling to comply.
 If tourism companies increase their prices to keep up with their profit, their competitiveness will be severely harmed, this will make people less likely to travel to a particular country and thus indirectly, negatively impact countries whose main economic income is tourism, such as Greece.
 How can the EU work with major tourism companies to follow through the sustainability targets?

-## {% tooltip  Travel & Tourism Economic impact 2015 Europe (Page 1): <a href='https://www.wttc.org/-/media/files/reports/economic%20impact%20research/regional%202015/europe2015.pdf'>https://www.wttc.org/-/media/files/reports/economic%20impact%20research/regional%202015/europe2015.pdf</a> %} Key Facts and Figures {% endtooltip %}
+## {% tooltip  Travel & Tourism Economic impact 2015 Europe (Page 1): <a href='https://www.wttc.org/-/media/files/reports/economic%20impact%20research/regional%202015/europe2015.pdf'>https://www.wttc.org/-/media/files/reports/economic%20impact%20research/regional%202015/europe2015.pdf</a> %} Key Facts & Figures {% endtooltip %}

 * The total contribution of Travel & Tourism to GDP was USD 2’136 billion (**9.2% of GDP**) in 2014, forecasted to **rise by 2.4%** in 2015 and rise by 2.6% to USD 2’833 billion (9.8% of GDP) in 2025.